3. VRM Portal - Dashboard

 This feature uses location data as a 4 km² grid, and doesn’t link any personally identifiable information or co-ordinates of your Victron site.
 This is accurate enough for the solar data while still maintaining your location privacy.

-If you need to reset the solar forecast model for your site, you can do this by clicking the "Reset" button in the system location settings, saving, and then reselecting the location.
+If you need to reset the solar forecast model for your site, you can do this by clicking the "Reset forecasts" button in the general system settings.

 How is it done?